- Barracuda Convertible

 The oldest element of the build is the Pawnbroker shop and the more recent main building wraps around it using all the space available.
 Since then the newer side has been carved up from its original purpose into several commercial units.

-So now we have four businesses with their own 3D signage, in two shared buildings, but in one cohesive corner plot with lots to see and do.
+So now we have four businesses with their own 3D signage, in two shared buildings, but in one cohesive corner plot with lots to see and do. - If you built your model digitally, what software did you use to build and render your model?

-I used LEGO Digital Designer which I still use for the majority of my designs as I find it really user friendly and quick.
+I used LEGO Digital Designer which I still use for the majority of my designs as I find it really user friendly and quick. - If you used custom stickers or prints for your design, how did you create them or where did you get them?

 All of the stickers and prints used in Fast Food Corner are official LEGO ones from a wide array of sets over the years.
 Picking up interesting stickered pieces and fixing them using my “Patented Hot Tea Technique” (see my channel) is a fun part of the hobby for me!